 360 Craft Brewers Dominate Colorado Market

-Believe it or not, the Colorado marketplace is home to not one but a staggering 360 craft brewers.
+Believe it or not, the Colorado marketplace is home to not one but a staggering 360 craft brewers, at the time of my writing this blog.
 How in the world did we get here?
 Probably one beer at a time.

 Since Before Colorado Was a State

 There’s been a love of beer here in Colorado since before statehood.
 The earliest brewer, Rocky Mountain Brewers operated out of the back of a Denver storefront.
 There brew didn’t even featured Hops.
 I’m not certain we would recognize their beer by today’s standards.

 And Coors, not a craft beer, but my goodness, growing up in the midwest, we came out here to ski.
 I remember Dad carrying a twelve pack of beer back on the flight to Cleveland.
 I’m not sure you can even do that today, with all the rules around liquids.
 And in a way, beer continues to be part of the Colorado mystique.

 Today, Colorado is considered one of the mecca-like journeys for connoisseurs seeking the best craft brewery in the United States.

 Excavation Leads to Adventuring and an Ice Cold Beer

 When the state first got going, people were coming here for careers in excavation.
 The gold rush brought the initial round of settlers to the area seeking fortune and fame.